CognitiveAIGroup/IQTest/README.md

 Directories in ftp
 ```
 .
-├── other_datas # invisible to model
+├── other_data # invisible to model
 ├── group_data  # shared
 │   └── shared_data_example.bin
 └── train_data
     └── user_train_data.bin
 ```

-## Compress datas
+## Compress data
-Datas uploaded to ftp would be decompressed automatically.
+Data uploaded to ftp would be decompressed automatically.
 `tar`, `7z` would be used for decompressing.
 * File contains .tar would be decompressed by `tar`
 * File with `.7z,.zip,.gz,.xz,.gz2` postfix would be decompressed by `7z`